TestJavaDev/java-resources/docs/5_data_structures/Algorithms/7_Priority Queue_Heap.md

 print(heapq.heappop(h))
 print(h[0])
 {% endhighlight %}

-If the list is known beforehand, we can create a heap out of it by simply using heapify, which is actually an O(N)O(N) operation.
+If the list is known beforehand, we can create a heap out of it by simply using heapify, which is actually an O(N) operation.
 {% highlight java %}

 import heapq